squillero/chromatic/README.md

 **Copyright © 2014 Giovanni Squillero.
 All rights reserved.**

-Chromatic Selection is made available under the [Simplified BSD License](/LICENSE.md).
+Redistribution and use in source and binary forms, with or without modification, are permitted under the terms of the [Simplified BSD License](/LICENSE.md).